 Loan to Leisure Service Provider - As part of the current leisure contract with Sports and Leisure Management Ltd (SLM) the Council agreed to use its prudential borrowing powers to finance the capital investment programme put forward by SLM as part of its successful bid.
 The rationale being that the Council could access cheaper long term external finance than SLM could obtain from the banking sector.
 This would result in savings to the Council as these capital borrowing costs are recharged back to the Council through the regular billing process.
 As the assets involved, principally leisure centres, are owned by the Council in a freehold capacity, this process is similar to the Council investing in its own buildings portfolio.
+The additional spend in year was a combination of an additional loan paid to SLM and an adjustment in respect of previous years due to a VAT correction.

 Land at Swan's corner - was sold to a housing developer.
-The remaining receipt will be received in two additional tranches on the first and third anniversary of the sale agreement.
+The remaining receipt will be received in a final payment in January 2019.